-- improved rail connectivity in terms of speed, frequency and reliability.
-The South East includes Britain's only international rail connection, its only dedicated high speed rail line, and direct access (from Essex) to Crossrail.
-However, these services do not yet benefit all parts of the LEP area, and it is vital that we expand the area's rail connectivity, particularly to London.
-Particular opportunities include the development of links to HS1 from East Sussex; the extension of Crossrail to Ebbsfleet; and improvements to the rail infrastructure in South Essex. - improved access by road and rail to our major international gateways.
-These include the major ports (pressure from which impact on the wider network), as well the airports within and immediately outside the SELEP area - the transport infrastructure needed to ensure the existing and new settlements are successful and sustainable ensuring (linked with Chapter 7) that high quality public and sustainable transport contributes to the attractiveness of the South East as a place to live, work and invest.
+- > Improved access by road and rail to our major international gateways.
+These include the major ports (pressure from which impact on the wider network), as well the airports within and immediately outside the SELEP area - > The transport infrastructure needed to ensure the existing and new settlements are successful and sustainable ensuring (linked with Chapter 7) that high quality public and sustainable transport contributes to the attractiveness of the South East as a place to live, work and invest.